-Security Objective SFR Rationale O.Authentication FDP_ACC.1, FDP_ACF.1 Defines policy for protection of TOE identifica data. ition FDP_ITC.1 Provides for the import of cryptographic sessi from the VU. ion key FIA_ATD.1, FIA_UAU.2(1), FIA_UAU.2(2), FIA_UAU.3, FIA_UID.2 These requirements are concerned with estal and maintaining the credentials of the entities the secure channel.
-FIA_AFL.1 Defines the actions to be taken when there is authentication failure with the VU. an FCS_CKM.4(1), FCS_CKM.4(2), FCS_COP.1(1), FCS_COP.1(2) Define the required cryptography to be used I TOE for authentication. by the O.Processing FDP_SDI.2 Requires the TOE to monitor stored data for i errors. ntegrit FPT_TST.1 Self-tests help to ensure that the TOE is operat correctly.
-FPT_TDC.1(1), FPT_TDC.1(2) Requires a secure protocol such that the attri the user data transferred to the VU can be consistently interpreted. butes FRU_PRS.1 Ensuring that access to resources is correctly prioritized assists in ensuring that the TOE processes motion data correctly.
-1 O.Reliability FDP_ACC.1, FDP_ACF.1 Requires that testing commands, actions and points are disabled to prevent their use by an attacker.
-FDP_SDI.2 Requires the TOE to monitor stored data for i errors. ntegrit FPT_FLS.1 Requires the TOE to preserve a secure state event of certain failure events. in the FPT_PHP.2(1), FPT_PHP.2(2) Requires that attempts at physical tampering detected, and that, if the case is designed to opened, an audit record is generated.
+Security Objective SFR Rationale O.Authentication FDP_ACC.1, FDP_ACF.1 Defines policy for protection of TOE identification data.
+FDP_ITC.1 Provides for the import of cryptographic session key from the VU.
+FIA_ATD.1, FIA_UAU.2(1), FIA_UAU.2(2), FIA_UAU.3, FIA_UID.2 These requirements are concerned with establishing and maintaining the credentials of the entities using the secure channel.
+FIA_AFL.1 Defines the actions to be taken when there is an authentication failure with the VU.
+FCS_CKM.4(1), FCS_CKM.4(2), FCS_COP.1(1), FCS_COP.1(2) Define the required cryptography to be used by the TOE for authentication.
+O.Processing FDP_SDI.2 Requires the TOE to monitor stored data for integrity errors.
+FPT_TST.1 Self-tests help to ensure that the TOE is operating correctly.
+FPT_TDC.1(1), FPT_TDC.1(2) Requires a secure protocol such that the attributes of the user data transferred to the VU can be consistently interpreted.
+FRU_PRS.1 Ensuring that access to resources is correctly prioritized assists in ensuring that the TOE processes motion data correctly.
+O.Reliability FDP_ACC.1, FDP_ACF.1 Requires that testing commands, actions and test points are disabled to prevent their use by an attacker.
+FDP_SDI.2 Requires the TOE to monitor stored data for integrity errors.
+FPT_FLS.1 Requires the TOE to preserve a secure state in the event of certain failure events.
+FPT_PHP.2(1), FPT_PHP.2(2) Requires that attempts at physical tampering are detected, and that, if the case is designed to be opened, an audit record is generated.
 FPT_PHP.3(1), FPT_PHP.3(2) Requires resistance to or reaction to magnetic physical attack that may interfere with motion data supply, and requires resistance to physical attacks designed to access TSF software.
-FPT_TDC.1(1), FPT_TDC.1(2) Requires a secure protocol such that the attributes the user data transferred to the VU can be consistently interpreted. public Date Department Signa
+FPT_TDC.1(1), FPT_TDC.1(2) Requires a secure protocol such that the attributes of the user data transferred to the VU can be consistently interpreted.